UMM-CSci-3601-S20/it-3-007/README.md

 ## What notes look like

-Notes are created using the add note button in the bottom right of the user interface.
+Notes are created using the add button in the bottom right corner of the website.
-They display the text that you add into them and the date and time that they were created.
+In addition the text you write, they display the date and time that they were created.
 Notes also include an edit button and a trash button.
-Editing a note is straight forward.
-Clicking the trash button will move a note into the discarded notes section.
+Clicking the trash button will move a note into the discarded-notes section.

 ## Discarded Notes

-Once a note has been sent to the discarded notes section it can be viewed by navigating to the discarded notes page.
-From here notes can be permanently deleted using the trash icon button.
+Once a note has been sent to the trash you can find it by navigating to the discarded-notes page.
+From here, notes can be permanently deleted.
-They can also be restored to your DoorBoard using the Restore Note button.
+They can also be restored to your DoorBoard using the restore button.

-## Navigation Menu (top left in toolbar)
+## Navigation Menu

-This contains navigation to your DoorBoard, Discarded Notes, Viewer Mode, and also contains a logout button.
+This menu, on the left side of the toolbar, lets you navigate to your DoorBoard or your discarded notes, and it lets you see your DoorBoard in viewer mode.
+It also contains a logout button.

-Viewer Mode brings you to the page that your viewers are able to see.
+Viewer mode brings you to the page that your viewers are able to see.
-When you're still logged in you will still have the tool bar with the navigation and share menu.
+When you're still logged in, you will still have the tool bar with the navigation and share menu.
-However, when not logged in these won't be visible.
+However, if you aren't logged in, these controls won't be present.

 ## Share Menu (top right in toolbar)

-Here is where you can copy a shareable link to your viewer page and generate your personal Door Sign.
+Here is where you can copy a shareable link to your viewer page and generate your personal door sign.

 ## Known Issues

-1. There is an issue that comes up occasionally where the page will infinitely refresh.
-I seems to happen on mobile when it does happen, and doesn't happen too often.
-The reason this happens is currently unknown.
+1. An issue sometimes occurs where the page will get stuck refreshing forever.
+This seems to happen most frequently on mobile browsers.
+The exact cause of this issue is currently unknown.

 ## Deployment

-As always, instructions on how to crate a DigitalOcean Droplet and setup the project are in [DEPLOYMENT.md](DEPLOYMENT.md).
+Instructions for how to set up the project are in [DEPLOYMENT.md](DEPLOYMENT.md).

-If you want to deploy this project on a new droplet, you will need to change the domain name in the file `client/src/environments/environment.prod.ts`.
-(Specifically, you need to change the value of `BASE_URL`.)
-This value is used to generate the link on the PDF.

 ## Authors